quantscious/finmlkit/README.md

 The documentation is available at [finmlkit.readthedocs.io](https://finmlkit.readthedocs.io/).

 ## 🪵 Logger Configuration
-By default, logging is directed to the console, but you can enable file-based logging by setting the appropriate environment variables.
+By default, logging is directed to the console at `INFO` level, but you can change this and also enable file-based logging by setting the appropriate environment variables.
 - If `LOG_FILE_PATH` is defined, logs will be written to both the specified file and the console.
 - `LOG_FILE_PATH` is not set, logging defaults to console-only output.
 - ging levels follow Python’s standard logging module conventions, allowing you to control verbosity as needed.